Skip to main content

 Vilayati babu hai tu.

-The first thing Aniruddha noticed when he stepped into his room was its familiar look of it.
+The first thing Aniruddha noticed when he stepped into his room was its familiar look.
 His room was kept intact just the way he had left it when he went abroad...
-The only addition was the picture he had sent home, that now hung above the door.
+The only addition was the picture he had sent home, which now hung above the door.
 He sat down on the bed as Bihari came in with a jug of water.
 He started unpacking as a much excited Batuk was waiting patiently to see what Dada got him from abroad.
-Aniruddha smiled at his stories once in a while, before handing him the bowtie he got his little brother from London.
-As Batuk left, Aniruddha was called downstairs for dinner and he had to change into the first clean shirt he found in his belongings.
+Aniruddha smiled at his stories once in a while, before handing him the bowtie he got for his little brother from London.
+As Batuk left, Aniruddha was called downstairs for dinner, and he had to change into the first clean shirt he found in his belongings.

 " Beloved Mother,